Outreach

 Phase 1 will see the construction of a two-storey building that can accommodate a dining hall/chapel, kitchen, conference and training room, seven children’s bedrooms, house-parent accommodation and store rooms.
 An estimated $200,000 (RMB 1,000,000) is required for this phase.

-Under Phase 2, there will be a one-and-a-half storey building consisting of a library, activity hall/training rooms, four children’s rooms, five guestrooms, prayer room and family room with dining and living room. e estimated cost is $130,000 (RMB 650,000).
+Under Phase 2, there will be a one-and-a-half storey building consisting of a library, activity hall/training rooms, four children’s rooms, five guestrooms, prayer room and family room with dining and living room.
+The estimated cost is $130,000 (RMB 650,000).

 The Christian centre will enable the MMS to secure a long-term strategic partner in Anhui province.
 The leaders are influential and also sincere and humble servants of God.